epixelsoft/Compress-Images/readme.txt

 #### Epixel Software Pvt.
 Ltd.######

-Install "pngquant" for png and "jpegoptim" for jpeg image in the linex os
+Install "pngquant" for png and "jpegoptim" for jpeg image in the Linux os